okurka12/ipk_proj1_livestream/README.md

 # Contents

-- `epoll_server.py` a python script that starts a UDP server on port `6969` and when it receives a packet, prints it and waits for `N` seconds and then sends a reply
+- `epoll_server.py` a python script that starts a UDP server on port `6969` and when it receives a packet, prints it and waits for `N` (4 by default) seconds and then sends a reply

 - `epoll.c` a simple program that sends a UDP packet to port `6969` and then waits until it either receives a reply to that packet OR receives input on